okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/java/configorder.md

 Each increasing configuration option supersedes the previous configuration.
 For example, if you configure the `~/.okta/okta.yaml` file and set the environment variables with different configuration values, the environment variable values will override the `~/.okta/okta.yaml` configuration values when the app starts.

-> **Note:** You should only use one configuration option in your solution to avoid confusion with setting overrides.
+> **Note:** Use only one configuration option in your solution to avoid confusion with setting overrides.